istio/istio.io/content/docs/setup/kubernetes/install/gke/index.md

 ---
-title: Quick Start with Google Kubernetes Engine
+title: Install Istio on the Google Kubernetes Engine
-description: How to quickly setup Istio using Google Kubernetes Engine (GKE).
+description: Instructions to install Istio using the Google Kubernetes Engine (GKE).
 weight: 65
 keywords: [kubernetes,gke,google]
 aliases: